kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 zsh is like bash but with lots of extra features.
 In the year 2019 Apple made zsh the default shell in macOS, before it used to be bash.
 So if you're thinking of making the switch to zsh then now would be a great time to jump ship, if you haven't already done so.
 In my experience nearly everything I used to do on bash, works just as well in zsh, if not better.

-I've also made zsh even better by installing the oh-my-zsh framework.
+I've also made zsh even more powerful by installing the oh-my-zsh framework.

 ```
 swipe to web browser - tab1 = https://github.com/ohmyzsh/ohmyzsh